 What is the difference between wiring batteries in series vs parallel?

+It depends on usage and rating of components.
 Most people will want to wire in parallel because it maintains the 12v rating which is most common for accessories but it also reduces stress on the 12v batteries, making them last longer.
 You will want to wire your batteries in series when you are trying to achieve 24v+ for heavy duty systems such as those found with Victron LEVEL 4 configurations which may benefit from the higher voltage.

 Rigid vs Flexible solar panels?